Legacy: The Circle of Love and Life

 Ana Backhaus

-This story reflects my profound relationship with my mother, a confrontation with an unexpected reality and a journey of self-discovery.
-It unfolded after COVID delayed a diagnosis of an aggressive cancer, which took her life too soon.
+This story reflects my profound relationship with my mother, a confrontation with an unexpected reality, and a journey of self-discovery.
+It unfolded after COVID delayed the diagnosis of an aggressive cancer that took her life too soon.

-It's a convergence of past and present, where uncertainty overshadowed my role as a daughter.
-I wanted to help yet felt lost in how to support her.
-In a post-pandemic world, my mom's diagnosis came and none of us knew how to navigate this altered reality.
-I sought light, but shadows engulfed me.
+It is a convergence of past and present, where uncertainty overshadowed my role as a daughter.
+I wanted to help, yet felt lost in how to support her.
+In a post-pandemic world, my mom’s diagnosis arrived, and none of us knew how to navigate this altered reality.
+I searched for light, but shadows surrounded me.

-Photographing my mom became my escape, a way to feel close while creating distance to remain strong, seeking perspective amid pain, and keeping her close to my heart.
-This was therapeutic, providing an illusion of purpose and distraction from my feelings of helplessness.
+Photographing my mom became my escape—a way to feel close while creating enough distance to remain strong.
+It helped me seek perspective amid pain and keep her close to my heart.
+The act of photographing was therapeutic, offering an illusion of purpose and a distraction from my deep sense of helplessness.

-As caregiver, my mom wanted to shield everyone from her pain, wanting my dad to be the main support until she could no longer bear it.
-This semblance of normality became her refuge.
+As her caregiver, my mom tried to shield everyone from her pain, wanting my dad to remain her main support for as long as she could endure it.
+This fragile sense of normality became her refuge.

-This narrative emphasises the fleeting nature of time.
-It’s about maintaining hope while confronting the reality of her absence.
+This narrative speaks to the fleeting nature of time.
+It is about holding onto hope while confronting the reality of her absence.
 Losing her felt like losing a part of myself.